-As rural clubs continue to struggle for numbers, the players the club will rely on over the next 20 years are all now at school. it is from this group of children that the future players, coaches and officers of our club will come, therefore establishing strong club school links and encouraging these children to become club members is absolutely vital for the long-term sustainability of our club.
+As rural clubs continue to struggle for numbers, the players the club will rely on over the next 20 years are all now at school. it is from this group of children that the future players, coaches and officers of our club will come; therefore, establishing strong club-school links and encouraging these children to become club members is vital for our club's long-term sustainability.
 We want all the schools in our locality to know that the Charlestown Sarsfields club is open and welcoming.

-With this in mind the club aims to develop closer links between the schools in our community and the Charlestown Sarsfields Club with the aim of supporting schools through the provision of coaches from the club to provide training sessions in schools for children which will provide consistency with what the club are traying to achieve with our underage teams and further reinforce the values and objectives of the Sarsfields Way Player Pathway.
+With this in mind, the club aims to develop closer links between the schools in our community and the Charlestown Sarsfields Club with the aim of supporting schools through the provision of coaches from the club to provide training sessions in schools for children which will provide consistency with what the club are trying to achieve with our underage teams and further reinforce the values and objectives of the Sarsfields Way Player Pathway.

-This has multiple benefits for both the club and the school and will help provide familiar faces for children when both in school and when attending the clubs activities.
+This has multiple benefits for both the club and the school and will help provide familiar faces for children when both in school and when attending the club's activities.

-Off Season Activity
+Off Season Activity U-8 to U12

-For our youngest teams (Under 8s to Under 12's) the off season, typically December to February, is traditionally a period where there is no GAA activity but represents a good opportunity to develop children's basic skills and fundamental movements ahead of the following season restarting.
+For our youngest teams (Under 8s to Under 12's) the off season, typically January to March, is traditionally a period where there is no GAA activity but represents a good opportunity to develop children's basic skills and fundamental movements ahead of the following season restarting.

-It is our aim that from winter 2021/22 and with 'government and public health guidelines permitting' that the club will run small sided 'little leagues' and skills workshops for our youngest teams, utilising the complex and the new Astro facility in Carracastle for these activities.
+It is our aim that that the club will run small sided 'little leagues' and skills workshops for our youngest teams, utilising the complex and the new Astro facility in Carracastle for these activities and where possible the new Colm Horkan memorial Pitch once completed and floodlights installed